Response

 }

-The download method is basically the same as the file method, with the difference being that:
+The download method is essentially the same as the file method, with the distinction that:

-2. The download method does not check the if-modified-since header
+2. The download method will not check the if-modified-since header.

-Some libraries directly print the file content to the standard output, which means the data will be printed in the command line terminal and not sent to the browser.
-In this case, we need to capture the data into a variable using ob_start(); and ob_get_clean();, and then send the data to the browser.
-For example:
+Some libraries directly print the file content to standard output, which means that the data is printed in the command-line terminal and not sent to the browser.
+In this case, we need to capture the data into a variable using ob_start(); and ob_get_clean();, and then send the data to the browser, for example:

 <?php